nikimanoledaki/calculator-microservice/Readme.md

 # Calculator Microservice

-A simple microservice to do basic arithmetics.
+This is a simple microservice to do basic arithmetic operations.
+It has a gRPC client and server that implement two methods, one to add two `int32` values and one to find the average of two `float32` values.
+It has a CLI-based client that prints out the result of the calculations.

-# How to run the gRPC server and client
+## The gRPC server and client

-First run the server:
+The first step is to start the server.

 ```
 go run cmd/server/main.go
 ```

-Then build the client in another terminal:
+Then build the client in another terminal.

 ```
 go build -o client cmd/client/main.go